Where to stay in Switzerland in winter

 Gimmelwald

-Gimmelwald (1367 m / 4485 ft) is a perfect small settlement in the Jungfrau region, nearly 1 hour away from Interlaken.
-You can enjoy winter views of the Lauterbrunnen valley and many mountains.
+Gimmelwald (1367 m / 4485 ft) is a perfect small settlement in the Jungfrau Region, nearly 1 hour away from Interlaken.
+It’s a wonderful location for winter views of the Lauterbrunnen Valley and many mountains.

 Gimmelwald is located above the valley, on the slopes of the Schilthorn.
 The village can be reached by cable car from Stechelberg, or by cable car from Mürren in only 5 minutes.
 Mürren is larger and more lively.
 You’ll find a supermarket and shops there.